jumpalottahigh/blog.georgi-yanev.com/src/pages/learning/2019-03-15-jamstack-with-gatsby-and-netlify/index.md

 #### Auto previews for PRs

 When you open a pull request against the master branch of your repository, Netlify will automatically build a preview of that pull request.
 That's super awesome!
-Again, no configuration required, appart from having a project linked to a GitHub repository.
+Again, no configuration required, apart from having a project linked to a GitHub repository.
 That's pretty neat to be always able to check quickly how the changes from a PR look before you have merged it.

 #### Netlify Functions